Xilinx/inference-server/docs/kserve.rst

 Once you can communicate with your service, you can make requests to the Inference Server using REST with cURL or the `KServe Python API <https://kserve.github.io/website/0.8/sdk_docs/sdk_doc/>`.
 The request will be routed to the server and the response will be returned.
+You can see some examples of using the KServe Python API to make requests in the `tests <https://github.com/Xilinx/inference-server/tree/main/tests/kserve>`__.

 .. [#f1] Before building the production container for FPGAs, make sure you have all the xclbins for the FPGAs platforms you're targeting in ``./external/overlaybins/``.The contents of this directory will be copied into the production container so these are available to the final image.
 In addition, you may need to update the value of the ``XLNX_VART_FIRMWARE`` variable in the Dockerfile to point to the path containing your xclbins (it should point to the actual directory containing these files as nested directories aren't searched).